navinkolli/node-express-app/README.md

 # node-express-app

-Idea of this app is to build a simple RET API using Express Node MongoDB Technology.
+Idea of this app is to build a simple RET API using Express Node MongoDB Technologies.

+Learning playground for creating a node-based API.
+It consists of POST, GET request pulling the information accordingly from the manaually stored data in mongodb.

 Building APIs with Craigslist Car Data.